Introduction:

 Methods:

-Pix4D was used to process the imagery in a previous lab, for further details a previous blog post, Building Maps with Pix4D, can be examined.
+Building Maps with Pix4D, can be examined.
 The already processed data was brought into Pix4D to begin the process of volumetrics.
 Pix4D has a built in volumes tab that makes the process very user friendly.
 The user clicks the volumes tab, then clicks the cylinder shaped tool on the top of the page and is asked to trace the outline of the pile to be examined.
 This was done for three seperate piles at the litchfield mine site.
 The user then clicks the compute button and Pix4D automatically calculates the volumes of the piles.
 The resulting figures can be seen on the left of the image below.

 To be able to calculate volumetrics in Arcmap is to extract the piles from Pix4D as a shape file to be used in Arcmap.
 This was done by using the extract button on the top of the volumes work column and saved into an appropriate folder.
 The resulting shapefiles were then used to clip the data from the piles on the Digital Surface Model in ArcMap.
 The Extract by Mask Tool was used for this.
 The DSM was the input, and the pile shapefile was used as the feature mask data.
 The result was clipped rasters of the separate piles.